senacor/elasticsearch-evolution/README.md

 ### 5.1 Spring Boot

 You can set the above configurations via Spring Boots default configuration way.
 Just use the prefix `spring.elasticsearch.evolution`.
-Here is a example `application.properties`:
+Here is an example `application.properties`:

 ```properties
 spring.elasticsearch.evolution.locations[0]=classpath:es/migration